zwhua888/qian256.github.io/_posts/2016-10-18-smartar-on-hmd.md

 ---
 layout: post
 title: SmartAR on HMD
+description: My course project of Computer Vision at Johns Hopkins University.
+We used Moverio BT-200 to do marker tracking and object recognition.
+tags: computer-vision augmented-reality marker-tracking networking object-recognition aruco robot-operating-system
 ---

 This is a re-post of my project for [EN.600.661 Computer Vision](http://cirl.lcsr.jhu.edu/Vision_Syllabus) at Johns Hopkins University.
 Team members include me and [Felix Jonathan](https://github.com/fjonath1).